lgvaioli/miniforum/README.md

 # Miniforum

-A simple miniforum (duh) powered by Node.js and PostgreSQL, made for educational purposes.
+A simple miniforum (duh) powered by Node.js and PostgreSQL, made for (my own) educational purposes.

+Check out the [live version](https://lgv-miniforum.herokuapp.com/)! (it might take a little while to load because it's hosted on Heroku's free plan).

 ## Getting Started